bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/slides/02-datatypes/06-arrays_functions.md

 There are other ways to create functions, which will be explained later.

-The most important implication of functions being objects is that “work” just like any other value.
+The most important implication of functions being objects is that "work” just like any other value.
 Functions can be *passed to* functions and *returned from* functions, allowing to creation of **higher-order functions**.

 Similar to arrays, function objects also have a dedicated prototype, `Function.prototype`: